data-wa-gov-au/Hodor/README.md

 # Using Hodor
 Hodor knows about:

-- Uploading and creating raster and vector assets, and adding them to layers and raster collections.
+- Uploading and creating raster and vector assets en masse, and adding or creating layers and raster collections from them.
-- Bulk ingest of raster assets.
-- Querying vector tables.
+- Querying vector tables to retrieve features (multi-threaded).
+- Faux Table Replace by which an existing vector table can have its data replaced with a new set of files.
 - Modifying the contents of vector tables (WIP).
+- Updating record-level vector data (WIP).
+- A range of random tools for doing things with GME.

 To work out what capabilities a certain Hodor command has simply pass ``--help`` on the end of the command.